cioos-siooc/cioos-siooc-standards/README.md

 # cioos-siooc-standards
-Storage, documentation, and versioning for CIOOS-wide standardization efforts.
+Files, documentation, and versioning for CIOOS-wide standardization efforts.